What are you looking for?

 Africa's best authentic tailor-made safaris

-Mozambique is a diverse and vibrant country, with a rich cultural heritage and a multitude of languages spoken across its various regions.
-For luxury safari travellers, understanding the linguistic landscape of Mozambique can enhance your experience and help you connect more meaningfully with locals.
-While Portuguese is the official language, a variety of indigenous languages are spoken throughout the country, and English is often used in tourist areas.
-Here’s a guide to navigating language in Mozambique during your luxury safari.
+Mozambique is a diverse and vibrant country, with a rich culture and heritage and a multitude of languages spoken across its various regions.
+For safari travellers, understanding what language in Mozambique is spoken can enhance your experience and help you connect more meaningfully with locals.

 Portuguese: The Official Language